 Normally, if the child wasn't premature but the size of a fully grown baby or larger, a Christening gown would be the best bet as a burial outfit.
-Locally, stores such as Nordstrom and Sears sells these gowns year-round.
-Online, you can find burial or Christening gowns at:
+Local stores may carry gowns but online you can find burial or Christening gowns at:

 - Angel Christening Gowns has quite a few boys and girls gowns available in various styles and sizes.
 Overnight shipping is available.

 - Christening Essentials sells hand-embroidered gowns in many different styles and sizes.

 - Though selection varies, Etsy artisans offer handmade gowns and outfits appropriate for bereavement.

 Making Infant Bereavement Gowns

 Many volunteer organizations create resting gowns for many Neonatal Intensive Care Units.
 Here are a few Websites where you can find a pattern and also get information about donating the ones you make:

 - Bev's Country Cottage has a pattern for crocheted preemie or newborn burial gowns.

 - Melinda's Patterns has directions for crocheting burial gowns.
 This site has measurements available for the different sizes of babies, ranging from one to 11 pounds.

 - BBC, in England, has a knitting pattern on its Website for a delicate burial gown.